 That Sello de Recepcion matters, but it does not do every job.
 It confirms transmission and receipt within the DTE workflow.
 It does not, by itself, prove that the supplier was correctly treated as a sujeto excluido, that the supplier ID was captured correctly, or that the 13% withholding was calculated on the right base.
 In other words, DTE validation is a document-control milestone, not a substitute for tax review.

-That bookkeeping layer is often the missing piece in shorter explainers.
-Many summaries mention the rule or the DTE category, but not how the accepted Type 44 document should move into the buyer's records.
+After acceptance, the Type 44 document should move into the buyer's records with the supplier ID, purchase description, gross amount, withheld IVA amount, validation reference, and timestamp.
 If you need system-wide background first, the broader DTE system, document types, and Sello de Recepcion workflow in El Salvador gives that context.
-The FSEE is the buyer-issued branch of the same electronic control structure.

 Invalidation, Corrections, and Identification Edge Cases

-The operational takeaway is simple: correction is not a silent spreadsheet edit.
-If the issued electronic document contains a material error, such as the wrong supplier identity, wrong amount, or wrong withholding figure, the team should follow the formal invalidation and reissuance path required by the DTE workflow.
-Updating an AP schedule without correcting the tax document does not solve the compliance problem.
+A material error needs formal invalidation and reissuance; changing only the AP schedule does not correct the tax document.
+If the issued electronic document contains the wrong supplier identity, wrong amount, or wrong withholding figure, the team should follow the formal invalidation and reissuance path required by the DTE workflow.

-That timing point matters because the deadline is anchored to the accepted electronic record, not the day the mistake is discovered internally.
-A review file should therefore keep the original accepted document, the reason for correction, the invalidation support, the replacement FSEE if one is issued, and the corrected accounting support that ties back to the same transaction.
+The deadline is anchored to the accepted electronic record, not the day the mistake is discovered internally.
+Keep the original accepted document, the reason for correction, any invalidation support, the replacement FSEE if one is issued, and the corrected accounting support.

 Identification is another common edge case.
 Some lower-value DTE scenarios may allow lighter recipient-data handling, but that logic does not remove the need to identify the excluded supplier on an FSEE.
 The document exists because the buyer is documenting a purchase from a non-VAT-registered counterparty.
 If the supplier cannot be identified clearly enough for the invoice, the problem needs to be resolved before issue or before the document is relied on as final support.